Eleonora-iannone/Axeptio-iOS-SDK-Documentation/README.md

 - [Firebase Analytics SDK Documentation](https://firebase.google.com/docs/analytics)
 - [Axeptio SDK Documentation](https://www.notion.so/axeptio/Mobile-App-SDK-1812c92d467c80dc86b3f190140c42e1#1822c92d467c80fcaf81f0811869b278)

-For more detailed information, you can visit the [Axeptio documentation](https://support.axeptio.eu/hc/en-gb )
+For more detailed information, you can visit the [Axeptio documentation](https://support.axeptio.eu/hc/en-gb ).
+We hope this guide helps you get started with the Axeptio iOS SDK.
+Good luck with your integration, and thank you for choosing Axeptio!